rybafish/rybafish.github.io/tips.md

 ## Tips and Tricks

 * Did you know?
 You can switch tabs by clicking on indicators (right bottom corner of the window).
-Starting v07.

 ### Charts
 * Ctrl + mouse wheel makes zoom-in/zoom-out while in chart area